Capacity and the Mental Capacity Act

 - You can make an “Advanced

-treatments if you lose capacity in the future.
-Again, you can only
+certain treatments if you lose capacity in the future.
+You can

 - If you have no family or close friends to